-- In Colorado City, some of the retail commercial developments in the town center are struggling because of a lack of area population and competition with locations that are near the highway.
-This experience would be expected if a commercial area was considered away from the highway in Hildale as well. - Transportation will continue to be a major factor in the economy as citizens travel to the St. George area for work opportunities. - During the survey work that was done for this plan update, "group home operations" was one of the most consistent 'threats' that was identified by residents.
+OPPORTUNITIES CONSTRAINTS In recent years, Hildale City has shown a strong interest in developing the local economy.
+In Colorado City, some of the retail commercial developments in the town center are struggling because of a lack of area population • If Hildale can incentivize the establishment of medical facilities, then it has a high potential to become known as a choice retirement community. and competition with locations that are near the highway.
+This experience would be expected if a commercial area was considered away from the highway in Hildale as well.
+Some of the large homes could be easily modified to accommodate group home or youth rehabilitation operations.
+Transportation will continue to be a major factor in the economy as citizens travel to the St. George area for work opportunities. • The airport in Colorado City can support the recruitment of industrial uses to the area.
+During the survey work that was done for this plan update, "group home operations" was one of the most consistent 'threats' that was identified by residents.
+Hildale has been characterized with an available workforce that has a reputation for hard work and integrity.